ambern115/CSCI2041/Homework/Hwk_01_OCaml_Intro_Higher_Order.md

 *CSci 2041: Advanced Programming Principles, Spring 2018*

-**Due:** Sunday, February 11, at 5:00pm
+**Due:** Monday, February 12, at 12:00pm

-Note that the feedback tests for this assignment are only up for parts 1 and 2.
-Tests for part 3 and 4 will be there soon.
+All Feedback tests for this homework are active.

 ## Introduction